dumlutimuralp/antrea-packet-walks/part_c/README.md

 The destination IP of the current flow is backend2 pod IP (10.222.2.34) and it does not fall into the service CIDR range in the first flow entry in Table 40.
 Hence the current flow will match the second/last entry.
 The action specified in the last flow entry is to basically hand the flow over to Table 50 (actions=resubmit(,50)).
 So next stop is Table 50.

 **Note :** In the OVS Pipeline diagram [here](https://github.com/dumlutimuralp/antrea-packet-walks/blob/master/part_a/README.md#2-ovs-pipeline), there are tables 45-49 before Table50.
-However those tables are in use only when ClusterNetworkPolicy (CNP) feature of Antrea is used.
-In this Antrea environment, CNP is not used.
+However those tables are in use only when Antrea Network Policy feature of Antrea is used.
+In this Antrea environment, it is not used.

 ## 9.6 EgressRule Table #50